jeffrafter/authkit/README.md

 run the installer, and execute the specs in the context of that temporary application.

-The specs that are generated utilize a fair amount of mocking and stubbing in an attempt to keep them fast.
+The specs that are generated utilize a generous amount of mocking and stubbing in an attempt to keep them fast.
 However, they use vanilla +rspec-rails+, meaning they are not using FactoryGirl, or mocha.
 The one caveat is shoulda-matchers which are required.